Course Outline

 • Data manipulation and cleaning techniques for government datasets

-Session 2: Descriptive Statistics for Government
+Session 2: Descriptive Statistics

-• Data transformations for enhanced government reporting
+• Data transformations for enhanced government data interpretation

-Session 3: Inferential Statistics for Government
+Session 3: Inferential Statistics

 • Hypothesis testing (one-sample t-tests, two-sample t-tests, ANOVA) for government research

-• Confidence intervals for government data interpretation
+• Confidence intervals for government statistical reporting

-Session 4: Regression Analysis for Government
+Session 4: Regression Analysis

-• Simple linear regression for government studies
+• Simple linear regression for government predictive modeling

-• Multiple regression for comprehensive government analysis
+• Multiple regression for comprehensive government data analysis

 Requirements